Roll20/roll20-api-scripts/5eShapedScript/README.md

 If enabled in the configuration (see below), the script will automatically apply hit dice rolled by clicking on the relevant HD line on the character sheet to the character's HP total.
 It will also decrement the number of HD remaining.
 It will issue a warning if no HD of the relevant size remain and won't add the amount to the HP total.

 ## Decrement uses
-If enabled in the configuration (see below), the script will automatically decrement the number of uses remaining for traits, actions, attacks, features, etc each time they are used.
+If enabled in the configuration (see below), the script will automatically decrement the number of uses remaining for traits, actions, offense, utility, features, etc each time they are used.
 It will also issue a warning if something is used when no uses remain.

 ## Short/Long rest
-The script will apply the effects of a short/long rest if you run the command **!shaped-rest --type long** or **!shaped-rest --type short** with a character token selected.
+The script will apply the effects of a short/long rest if you run the command **!shaped-rest --long** or **!shaped-rest --short** with a character token selected.
 There are also buttons that link to this functionality on the character sheet itself.
 You can show these by entering "edit mode" on the sheet and ticking the checkbox on the Settings page for "Show Rests".

 # Full command list
-## !shaped-import-statblock
+## !shaped-statblock
 Imports details from a text statblock into a Roll20 character.
 The statblock must be inserted into the GM notes field of a token (_not_ a character!) and the token must be selected before running this command.
 The imported character will be configured with the default settings that you specify in the [default character settings configuration](#new-characters) .
 In addition the tokens you use will be configured according to the [default token settings configuration](#token-defaults) ready to be set as the default token for the character.

 ### Options